Navigation

 Yella Beezy has been arrested in Dallas three times over the last 10 years, with charges including abandoning or endangering a child, unlawfully carrying a weapon and sexual assault.

-According to documents obtained by the Observer, the plaintiffs were able to obtain a temporary restraining order against the defendants on Monday.
+According to documents obtained by the Observer, the plaintiffs were able to obtain a temporary restraining order against the defendants last Monday.
 The order gave the defendants five days to make all relevant documents, including recordings, photographs, safety policies and records on the hiring of employees and security at Dickie’s Arena available to the court and the plaintiffs’ representation.

 A hearing on the merits of this injunction will take place on Aug.
 5.